Scholarships Available

 - Candidates should exemplify community service

-Two, two-year renewable scholarships to graduating high school seniors from a Newaygo County high school.
+To be awarded to graduating high school seniors from a Newaygo County high school

 - Must rank in top 20% of class